eLearning Translation Optimization FAQs

 There are a number of steps eLearning course creators can take to make translation faster and more cost-effective.
 These FAQs address these steps from the perspective of our eLearning translation project managers.

 Translating eLearning courses, with their many media types and specialized learning management systems (LMSs), present some unique challenges.
 If you are able to take the following things into consideration during the authoring process, you’ll see faster translation turnarounds and more culturally accurate results.

 How do I optimize Video and Audio?

 Do your courses include multi-media components?
 These can be the biggest challenge for eLearning translation vendors.
 Finding voiceover talent, editing content that may be significantly longer or shorter in length when translated, editing the new tracks into the source files…all can be costly and challenging.

 Perhaps the simplest decision you can make to cut costs for multi-media translation is to choose to subtitle rather than overdub.
 Subtitles don’t require voice talent, however there is evidence that learners do better with audio in their language read by a native speaker.
 If your target languages are common and in wide use, it will be easier to solve these challenges.
 If you’re delivering training in less common languages you’re going to need an extended timeline.
 Discuss this with your language service provider (LSP) at the beginning.
 They will build their quote based on the time required to find and manage these processes.

 What do I need to know about Localization?

 Course designers should do research on acceptable communication practices in the country where the courses will be delivered.
 For most major markets there are cultural guides available to help you navigate the waters without mystifying or insulting your learners.
 Getting this right when you write the course will ensure it is more effective when translated.

-Often, your translation project manager can help with these localization challenges, based on their experience managing many translations for many kinds of content.
+Often, your eLearning translation project manager can help with these localization challenges, based on their experience managing many translations for many kinds of content.
 Pick their brains.

 Should we provide Scripts and Transcripts?